 A: We were so fortunate to have six women from Kathikhera in the audience with us at the Oscars.
 Having a majority of our team together for the first time in three years was absolutely amazing and really solidified our partnership.
-We were not only lucky enough to celebrate our victory together but also to continue to build connections the following week in Los Angeles.
+We are so thankful that we got to celebrate our victory together!